 If you feel intimidated by Bowden McKenzie Debt Collectors or they are failing to adhere to the law in any other way, you would have the right to report them to the OFT.
 In some cases, they may remove their license, if they deem this to be appropriate.

-Some debt collectors will go as far as to say they are part of an external agency when they are actually working as part of the original credit company you have the debt with.
+Some debt collectors will go as low as to say that they are part of a company working externally to the creditor, when they are actually working as part of the company you have the original debt with.
 They do this, as they think you will be more likely to pay up.
 It is deceit though, which goes against the legislation which is in place for debt collectors.

 More information on how Bowden McKenzie Debt Collectors operates

-If you have never dealt with debt collectors before, you probably won’t know much about them, or indeed, why they do what they do!
+If you have never had to deal with debt collectors before, you probably won’t know much about them, or indeed, why they do what they do!
 These are some thing you may want to be aware of.

 You pay – they get paid